 This was presumed to be due to the vitamin D in the salmon.

 Takeaway: The takeaway here is there is preliminary evidence that eating fatty fish like salmon may lead to improved sleep quality.

 9. Fish May Help Protect Your Vision

 Macular degeneration also known as age-related macular degeneration is a leading cause of severe vision loss in people over the age of 60 causing impairment and blindness.
-According to WebMD, it occurs when the small central portion of the retina, known as macula, deteriorates.
+According to WebMD, it occurs when the small central portion of the retina, known as the macula, deteriorates.

 The retina is the light sensing nerve tissue at the back of the eye.
 And because the disease develop as a person ages is often referred as age-related macular degeneration (AMD).

 Although macular degeneration is almost never a totally blinding condition, it can be a source of significant visual disability.

 There is some evidence suggesting that fish and omega-3 fatty acids may provide protection against this macular degeneration disease.